streamdata-gallery-topics/data/_listings/intrinio/owners-insider-transactions-get.md

 ---
 swagger: "2.0"
 info:
-  title: Intrinio
+  title: Intrinio API Insider Transactions By Owner
-  description: Through our Intrinio Data Marketplace, we offer a wide selection of
+  description: Returns a list of all insider transactions by an owner in as many companies
-    financial data feeds sourced by our own proprietary processes as well as from many data vendors.
-The primary application of the Intrinio API is for use in third-party applications and integrations or for end-users utilizing the Excel add-in and Google Sheets add-on.
-The Intrinio API uses HTTPS verbs and a RESTful endpoint structure, which makes it easy to request data from Intrinio.
-Basic Authentication is administered over HTTPS.
-Responses are delivered in JSON format.
+    as the owner may be considered an insider.
+Criteria for being an insider include being a director, officer, or 10%+ owner in the company.
+Transactions are detailed for both non-derivative and derivative transactions by the insider.
   version: 1.0.0
 host: api.intrinio.com
 basePath: /